dangtammy/Calendar-/README.md

 * Open index.html from desired browser

 ## Specification
-* The player will input a date and the program will split the numbers
+* The player will input a date and the program will split the numbers and ignore special characters
   * Input: 07/19/2006
   * Output: 0, 7, 1, 9, 2, 0, 0, 6
 * The program will determine if the input year is a leap year or not
   * Input: 07/19/2006
   * Output: false
+* The program will score the month with a given value
+ * Input: 07/12/2006
+ * Output: Month of 7 = 6

 ## Known Bugs

 No known bugs